Flutter Push Notifications

 If you haven't already,

-to correctly configure your app for use with Firebase.
-Add your Firebase service account private key in the TalkJS Dashboard.
-For a detailed guide on how to configure Firebase, see: Configure Firebase Cloud Messaging.
+Add your Firebase service account private key on the Settings page in your TalkJS dashboard.
+For a detailed guide on how to do that, see: Configure Firebase Cloud Messaging.

 Note: If you will only be using Firebase for push notifications on Android, make sure that when you run